parhamoyan/qutewindow/docs/customization.rst

 Customization
 =============

-QuteWindow provides several ways to customize the appearance and behavior of your frameless windows.
+CuteWindow provides several ways to customize the appearance and behavior of your frameless windows.

 Styling the Title Bar
 ---------------------